Women Veterans Health Care

 Your heart health is determined by many different factors such as diet, exercise, family history, and individual risk factors such as high blood pressure, high cholesterol, diabetes, and smoking.

-As a woman Veteran, you may have unique factors from your time in service that can increase your risk of heart disease.
+As a woman Veteran, you may have unique factors from your time in the service that can increase your risk of heart disease.
 Heart disease is the number 1 cause of death in women (and men) in the United States, and Veterans are no exception.
 After being separated from the military for 2-5 years, a woman's risk for developing heart disease increases.
 In addition to the traditional risk factors such high blood pressure and diabetes, mental health concerns such as PTSD and depression, and experiences of trauma including military sexual trauma, can contribute to your risk.

 What services does VA provide for heart health?